Trips

 Comments

 Dargans Creek is an excellent introductory canyon as it has a reasonably sustained constriction, although it is not especially deep, nor is the whole canyon very long.
-The exit can be a little tricky, although not if everyone is confident.
+The exit can be a little tricky.
 There are two dams, the lower of which is very popular with locals for swimming.
 If it is a hot day you will probably find that most of the traffic in the car park is for swimming, not canyoning.
 The wall on the far side of the dam makes interesting climbing, and the results of a fall are generally just a loud splash.